 Furnaces come in “upflow,” “downflow” and “horizontal” models designed to accommodate basement, attic or limited-space installation.
 The terms mean exactly what they seem to mean.
 With older gravity furnaces, the heated air is delivered by natural convection, not by a blower.
 The warm air simply rises through the ducts to heat the rooms above.
 The larger your home, the bigger the furnace you’ll need.
 Larger homes will probably also need multiple zones to create relatively even heating throughout your home.
 It’s probably best to talk to a HVAC contractor before determining the best design for your home.

-Need to find a pro for your forced air heater?Find Pros
+Ready to start your forced air heater?Find Pros

 Installation and Air Quality